 How do we book?

-- You will be given access to Smiley’s online diary so you can book in your session.
+- Click on the blue link marked ‘schedule’ and you will be given access to Smiley’s online diary so you can book in your session.

-- You will be given details of how to Face time or Skype Smiley.
+- You will receive an email booking confirmation with details of how to Face time or Skype Smiley.

 - Find a quiet space to listen in – you may want to wear ear buds so you can focus.

 - After the call, you will be sent any additional follow up materials or resources.

 We don't have the budget for 121 coaching what else can we do?

 This blog post The True Cost of Your Child’s Happiness tells you about all the free and more affordable coaching options available (starting from £15 upwards).
 I’ve tried to make coaching affordable for everybody, So whilst bespoke private 121 coaching with me may not be a viable option for your family, there are plenty of juicy resources to get stuck into; including this stack of freebies.